 What makes Red Helen stand out in the music industry is how they introduce us to a new and unique style of music.
 Red Helen might be defined as a progressive metal core band, they still manage to express themselves musically and explore the other avenues of music by incorporating elements of jazz, rock, and electronic music into what they do.

-2017 might have already started but there is still so much to expect from Red Helen.
-This will certainly be a big year for them as they have already released their brand new album “Trading Past for Pathways” which represents the last 4 years of the Red Helen members.
-Red Helen is currently on their album tour and in late April will be performing with Tesseract as part of the Johannesburg leg of the tour.
+2017 was a very big year for them as they released their brand new album “Trading Past for Pathways” which represents the last 4 years of the Red Helen members.

-With so much happening in just the first part of 2017, you can just imagine what more is in store for Red Helen fans.
+With so much that happened in 2017, you can just imagine what more is in store for Red Helen fans this year.
 Keep up to date with what the band is up to by following them on social media and for everyone who is looking for their music, their new album can be purchase via their Bandcamp page (https://redhelen.bandcamp.com), as well as on iTunes, Apple Music, Google Play Music, Spotify, Amazon Music and a host of other online stores.
-Physical copies will be made available at all of our show from the 25th of February.
-Fans can also check out the official music video for “Ode to the Corrupt” and the lyric video for “Suicide Notes and Bloodshot Eyes” on their YouTube channel!